AntonReinhard/AntonReinhard/README.md

-- 👋 Hi, I’m @AntonReinhard
-- 👀 I’m interested in C++, low-level hardware control, bare-metal and some SAT.
-Oh, and speedrunning
+interested in C++, Julia, GPU programming, low-level shenanigans
-- 🌱 I’m currently learning CUDA and PWM/SPI/I2C control for the Raspberry Pi
-- 📫 How to reach me: anton.reinhard\<symbol\>protonmail.com

 <!---
 AntonReinhard/AntonReinhard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.